FamousStephens/Ghidra-Decomp/README.md

   -Ghidra (version 10.1.5).
 Download from their Github page.
   -Joern (you can download from here: https://github.com/joernio/joern.
 Follow its instructions) -Code tested on Python 3.10.0 but ideally, Python 3.x should work.
+  -Each Python process can consume up to 512 mb of memory.
+RAM requirement is: core count * 512 mb.

 Scripts have been tested and work on Ubuntu 20.04 and Mint Linux 20.3.